Posted on Leave a comment

 Autism

-Research has found links between Autism Spectrum Disorder (ASD) and Anorexia Nervosa.
-(Eating Disorder HOPE) People who are on the autism spectrum often exhibit repetitive behaviors and restrictive behaviors and interests.
+Research has found links between Autism Spectrum Disorder (ASD) and Anorexia Nervosa.ย (Eating Disorder HOPE) People with autism often exhibit repetitive behaviors and restrictive behaviors and interests.
 They also can have sensory sensitivities.

 One symptom of Autism is the ability to hyperfocus.
 This may translate into extensive rituals around logging calories and body weight as seen in someone who has anorexia.
 The continued hyperfocus even when other people suggest relaxing food rules can also be seen as a symptom of ASD.